-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 In the event of any changes to the terms of their employment, the employees or their representatives (unions) must be consulted and must agree to any changes.

-Where the employment of an employee is terminated because of redundancy before the attainment by the employee of the pensionable age, the employee is entitled to a redundancy payment out of the redundancy fund; alternatively, if the employee is of pensionable age, he or she retains his or her benefits under the Social Insurance Law.
+Where the employment of an employee is terminated because of redundancy before the attainment of pensionable age, the employee is entitled to a redundancy payment out of the redundancy fund; alternatively, if the employee is of pensionable age, he or she retains his or her benefits under the Social Insurance Law.

 (h) Pension creditors